Kristoferlatt/WeatherStation/README.md

 # Brainstorm

-Danil – Button to change temperature from Celsius to Fahrenheit Kristofer – Show local time above temperature/humidity Kristofer – Add symbols (water, temperature etc)
+Danil – ~~Button to change temperature from Celsius to Fahrenheit~~ - Not possible, we need a switch, don't have one

+Kristofer – Show local time above temperature/humidity

+~~Kristofer – Add symbols (water, temperature etc)~~ - Not possible due to limited LCD hardware

 # Components we need